Chronic Obstructive Pulmonary Disease (COPD)

 Many smokers who have a lung condition may feel the damage has already been done, so why give up?
 After all, quitting smoking isn’t easy.

 This could help you to live longer and be healthier for longer – plus you could save a considerable amount of money.
-Even if you’re 65 or older, giving up smoking can help, with experts claiming that it’s never too late to quit (according to the British Lung Foundation, stopping smoking at 60 increases your life expectancy by three years, with stopping at 30 giving you 10 more years of life).
+Even if you’re 65 or older, giving up smoking can help, with experts claiming that it’s never too late to quit (according to the British Lung Foundation, your lungs will work better even if you stop when you’re 60 or older, with stopping at 30 giving you 10 more years of life (vi)).

 Even if you’re a smoker who hasn’t experienced any COPD symptoms, giving up is your best chance of reducing the odds of developing the disease in the future.

 Not only that, but quitting will also reduce your risk of developing other serious smoking-related diseases, including smoking-related lung cancer and heart disease.